erenaykara/snippets/vim.md

 *  * - position cursor under a word and press *.
 It will search for that word.

 ### substitute
+* :[range]substitute/from/to/[flags]
+* ranges:
+  * % - global, change in the whole file
+  * 1,3 - apply changes in lines from 1 to 3
+* flags:
+  * g - global, change in the whole line
+  * c - confirm, ask for confirm before every replacemenent
 * :s/thee/the - replace single occurence
 * :s/thee/the/g - replace all occurences in the line
 * :%s/thee/the/g - replace all occurences in the whole file
 * :%s/thee/the/gc - the same as above but ask for Confirm before every corectness
+* substitute has much more features, referer to help 10.4

 ### windows
 * :split - split window